For Authors

 Artificial intelligence - JAE policy

-– spelling and grammar checks
+– check spelling and grammar

-– name(s) of tool or software
+– name(s) of tool or software, including a website if there is one

 – how and where you used it